ongov/ontario-frontend/README.md

 create-ontario-app
 ```

 This will walk you through the project creation.
-It will also scaffold the project, set up all necessary files and configuration, initialize git, and install all necessary dependencies.
+It will also scaffold the project, set up all necessary files and configuration, and install all necessary dependencies.

 For more information on the setup, visit the [Getting Started](https://github.com/ongov/Ontario.ca-Jamstack-Toolkit/wiki/Getting-started-with-the-Ontario.ca-Jamstack-Toolkit) guide.